prasannabhat38/events_etl/README.md

 Other considerations:
 The parser will parse the events raw json and look for specific keys (below) that will be useful for loading to Redshift or any downstream processing.

-event: {
-  *event_name*: <name of the Event>,
+* event_name: Name of the event
+* created_at: source event timestamp
-  ip: <source_ip_address> (This might be useful to answer queries around which regions the app is getting used etc, but is not mandatory),
+* ip: source_ip_address.
+This might be useful to answer queries around which regions the app is getting used etc, but is not mandatory
-  created_at: <source event timestamp>,
-  user_email: <user_email> from source,
+* user_email: <user_email> from source
-  metadata: <json containing any additional metadata for that event from source>.
-This is optional but you can configure it to look for specific keys for a given event type (for e.g. path for a page_visit event, action for a update_admin event)
+* metadata: json containing any additional metadata for that event from source.
+This is optional depending on the source event but you can configure it to look for specific keys for a given event type in events_etl/utils/parser.py
-}
+(for e.g. path for a page_visit event, action for a update_admin event)

 Sample output from the processed S3 event log: